Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/uptake.rst

 Additional Event Info
 '''''''''''''''''''''

-The Event API allows to report additional information.
-We support the following optional fields:
+Events sent using the telemetry events API can contain additional information.
+Uptake Telemetry allows you to add the following extra fields to events by adding them to the ``options`` argument:

 - ``trigger``: A label to distinguish what triggered the polling/fetching of remote content (eg. ``"broadcast"``, ``"timer"``, ``"forced"``, ``"manual"``)
 - ``age``: The age of pulled data in seconds (ie. difference between publication time and fetch time).